Arabella Churchill (charity founder): Charity, Dissent and Glastonbury

-While working as public relations trainee for the international leprosy charity Lepra, in 1969 she helped organise a charity ball at Kensington town hall for the starving children in war and famine struck Biafra.
+While working as public relations trainee for the international leprosy charity Lepra, in 1969 she helped organise a charity ball at Kensington Town Hall, London for the starving children in war- and famine-struck Biafra.
 In 1970, a year in which reports had her romantically linked with Crown Prince Carl, the future King Carl XVI Gustaf of Sweden, she toured leper colonies in Tanzania and Zambia.

 Arabella Churchill in a blindfold game during a Queens Silver Jubilee street party in Bristol Gardens, London, the squatted street in which she ran a kitchen called the "Nutshell", 7 June 1977.